maidsafe-archive/secure_serialisation/README.md

 ## Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the MaidSafe Contributor Agreement, version 1.1 ([CONTRIBUTOR] (CONTRIBUTOR)), shall be dual licensed as above, and you agree to be bound by the terms of the MaidSafe Contributor Agreement, version 1.1.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the MaidSafe Contributor Agreement ([CONTRIBUTOR](CONTRIBUTOR)), shall be dual licensed as above, and you agree to be bound by the terms of the MaidSafe Contributor Agreement.